codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the green grape say to the purple grape?
-BREATH!!
+What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.

 ## Daily Trivia

-What does CPU stand for?
+Which SQL keyword is used to fetch data from a database?
- 1. Central Process Unit
+ 1. INDEX
- 2. Central Processing Unit
+ 2. VALUES
- 3. Computer Personal Unit
+ 3. EXEC
- 4. Central Processor Unit
+ 4. SELECT

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  SELECT
 </details>